top of page

 "The police uncovered an illicit drug operation in the city."

-Detailed Meaning of Illicit
+Meaning and Usage of Illicit

 When something is described as "illicit," it suggests a sense of wrongdoing or impropriety, indicating that it falls outside the boundaries of what is legally or morally acceptable.
 This term is often used to characterize actions that are conducted in secrecy or with intent to deceive, with the implication that they may result in legal consequences or societal disapproval.
 The concept of "illicit" encompasses a wide range of activities, from criminal acts to actions that breach accepted norms, and it serves as a label for actions that stand in contrast to the principles of legality and moral integrity.

-Example Sentences for Illicit
+Example Sentences Using Illicit

 1. The police raided the warehouse and uncovered an illicit drug operation.